Shop

 The Atlantic first reported on the style’s divisiveness in 2011 while other outlets picked up the thread years after the fact.

 “The pumpkin beers out in the market have gone through cycles,” says Markowski.
 “I remember there was a proliferation of pumpkin ales years back.
 That no longer seems to be the case.
-So I think that segment has shrunk back to a few dominant players.”
+So I think that segment has shrunk to a few dominant players.”

 Markowski attributes this in part to broader craft beer phenomena.
-“The whole industry has had a little bit of a drop off volume wise from pre-COVID days,” he explains.
+“The whole industry has had a little bit of a drop-off volume-wise from pre-COVID days,” he explains.
 “That’s just the world we live in.
 And there’s lots of competition with hard seltzers and RTDs, and then you have younger people not drinking as much in general, but perhaps drinking less beer particularly.”

-All the same, if craft beer writ large took a drop over the last three years, pumpkin beer logically took a bigger drop–but only among the beer geeks.
+If craft beer writ large took a drop over the last three years, pumpkin beer logically took a bigger drop–but only among the beer geeks.

 Thinking Twice About Pumpkin Spice

-Caradonna and Markowski both recognize that craft beer and brewing devotees have a marked distaste for pumpkin.
+Caradonna and Markowski recognize that craft beer and brewing devotees have a marked distaste for pumpkin.
 Average customers buy these beers, not the other way around.

 “As far as [pumpkin beer’s] appeal to beer geeks, I always thought of it as more of a mainstream thing,” says Markowski.
 “I’ve always heard beer geeks disparaging pumpkin ales.”